 Mubadala Petroleum would like to express its profound sorrow and the deepest and most heartfelt condolences to the Royal Family and the Government and people of the Kingdom of Thailand on the passing of his Majesty King Bhumibol Adulyadej.

 The activities conducted by Mubadala Petroleum throughout our long-standing presence in Thailand reflect our strong capabilities in the areas of exploration, appraisal, development and production of hydrocarbons.

-Our contribution to the Thai economy since commencing operations has been significant, with total expenditures up to the end of 2012 in excess of US$1.8 billion, and taxes and royalty payments of more than US$900 million.
+Our contribution to the Thai economy since commencing operations has been significant, with total expenditures up to the end of 2015 in excess of US$3.1 billion, and taxes and royalty payments of more than US$1.3 billion.

-In March 2005, just 13 months after concession acquisition, the first Jasmine platform, WPA, was installed and first oil was produced in June.
+The first Jasmine platform, WPA, was installed and first oil was produced in June.
 Today, six platforms and one Floating Production, Storage and Offloading (FPSO) unit are in operation.
 Ban Yen produced first oil in 2008.
-In December 2012 the production milestone of 45 million barrels was reached; a substantial increase from the estimate made at the time of purchase in 2004.
-In 2012, production output was 14,400 bopd and all production is sold for local use to meet Thailand’s growing energy needs.
+The fields have already produced well over 60 million barrels; a substantial increase from the estimate made at the time of purchase in 2004.